fac3m4n/htb-writeups/manager/README.md

 This is interesting one.
 Most of times SMB is accesible as anonymous user.
 Will be using crackmapexec, which is powerfull tool to enumerate Windows/Active Directory environments, to try to access SMB and bruteforce AD objects.

 `crackmapexec smb 10.10.11.236 -u anonymous -p "" --rid-brute 10000`

 ![smbScan](image.png)

 We were able to get usernames.
 Lets tidy them up and save them in `users.txt` file so that we can use them in bruteforcing.
 Running bruteforcing with huge list can take a long time.
 We can try to go faster route by trying usernames as passwords.
-Human nature is lazy to use complicated passwords sometimes :D
+Human nature is lazy to use complicated passwords sometimes :D.
 We can again use `crackmapexec`, by specifying user and password list with additinal flags.
 `crackmapexec smb 10.10.11.236 -u users.txt -p users.txt --no-brute --continue-on-success`

 ![smbScan2](image-2.png)

 It worked for `operator` user.
+Lets look into shares and see if we can find something.

 ## 1433(MSSQL) - SQL server